 DC orders insurers to cover sex-change surgery

-WASHINGTON (NewsChannel8/WJLA) - Insurance companies in D.C. have been ordered to stop denying coverage to transgender residents seeking gender-reassignment surgery.
-LGBT activists are ecstatic about the policy ordered by Mayor Vincent Gray.
-They hope it will end health care discrimination.
+WASHINGTON (AP) - Insurance companies in the District of Columbia have been ordered to stop denying coverage to transgender residents seeking gender-reassignment surgery.

-The D.C.
-Department of Insurance, Securities and Banking has issued a bulletin, stating that gender dysphoria is a recognized medical condition and that various forms of treatment – including hormone therapy and sex-change procedures – must be covered by insurance policies.
+A bulletin issued Thursday by the city's Department of Insurance, Securities and Banking says that gender dysphoria is a recognized medical condition.
+It says the various forms of treatment for that condition, including sex-change procedures, are covered benefits.